vietddude/cuda/readme.md

 ```

 You can perform the same steps for other kernels by replacing `kernel_0` with the appropriate kernel identifier.
 Follow the identical procedure for each kernel.

+Video demo for this project: [Lenet-5 CNN CUDA](https://youtu.be/Q94Z-VZvkBI)